canonical/mongodb-operator/README.md

 This operator charm deploys and operates MongoDB on physical or virtual machines.
 It offers features such as replication, TLS, password rotation, and easy to use integration with applications.
 The Charmed MongoDB Operator meets the need of deploying MongoDB in a structured and consistent manner while allowing the user flexibility in configuration.
 It simplifies deployment, scaling, configuration and management of MongoDB in production at scale in a reliable way.

+## Config options
+auto-delete - `boolean`; When a relation is removed, auto-delete ensures that any relevant databases associated with the relation are also removed.
+Set with `juju config mongodb auto-delete=<bool>`.

+admin-password - `string`; The password for the database admin.
+Set with `juju run-action mongodb/leader set-admin-password --wait`

+tls external key - `string`; TLS external key for encryption outside the cluster.
+Set with `juju run-action mongodb/0 set-tls-private-key "external-key=$(base64 -w0 external-key-0.pem)" --wait`

+tls internal key - `string`;  TLS external key for encryption inside the cluster.
+Set with `juju run-action mongodb/0 set-tls-private-key "internal-key=$(base64 -w0 internal-key.pem)"  --wait`

 ## Usage

 ### Basic Usage